 Independence Day Celebration

-New in 2023, there will be a $10 charge per car to park at the golf course.
-There will be free shuttles running from the Intermediate Center (100 Bullpup Dr.) and the Primary Center (500 Lawrence St.) from 4:00pm to approximately midnight, or until all have been picked up.
+FYI: There will be a $10 charge per car to park at the golf course.
+There will be free shuttles running from the Intermediate Center (100 Bullpup Dr.) and the Primary Center (500 Lawrence St.) from 4:30pm to approximately midnight, or until all have been picked up.
 Signage will mark exactly where drop off and pick up will occur in each school parking lot and at the golf course.
 We recommend you arrive early to the course as we are expecting a large crowd on the 1st.
 See below maps for parking as well as shuttle routes.

 Since as early as we can remember, guitars, banjo, mandolins, fiddles and more have been part of our lives.
 Every holiday meal was followed by a hoedown style jam session.
 We were so fortunate to grow up on a farm with parents that taught us about solid work ethic and taking care of what needed taken care of.
 More than that, our inventor dad modeled creativity and always using that creativity to find a bigger, better way.